Golfer Slaps Alligator On The Tail: Cody Gribble Gets Buzz And Backlash [Video]

 Frank Mezan: “Should have taken away a stroke for that act of courage, so cool.”
 Zoltar: “Just throw it a piece of chicken.”
 Brent Axe: “Didn’t he see Happy Gilmore?
 That’s how Chubbs lost his hand!”

-As seen in the top photo above, Cody searched the tall grass or weeds as he looked for his lost golf ball on the fourth fairway.
-The incident occurred during the third round of the Tournament of Champions golf event.
+As seen in the top photo above, Cody searched the tall grass or weeds as Gribble searched for this lost golf ball on the fourth fairway.
+That round of golf occurred during the third round of the Tournament of Champions golf event.
 Cody was photographed on Saturday, January 7, in Hawaii at the Kapalua Plantation Course in Kapalua.

 According to Syracuse.com, Cody made a risky move at Bay Hill on Thursday when he chose to use his own hand to slap the alligator on the tail on the par-5 sixth hole.
-The 8-foot alligator was lounging around getting some sun on the bank of the river when Gribble used his left hand to slap it away.
+The 8-foot alligator was lounging around getting some sun on the bank of the water when Gribble used his left hand to slap it away.

 Cody startled the alligator enough to cause it to run and swim away, not to turn around and harm Gribble.
 If it looks like something Cody has done before, that’s because Gribble says he has slapped alligators on the tail before.
 In previous times, Cody said that alligators have turned on him, but weren’t fast enough to catch Cody.